Reproducing PROC SEQDESIGN survival designs in gsDesign

 gsSurv() with aligned parameters

-Let’s start our work with gsDesign by defining parameters to match SAS Example 109.14:
+Let’s start our work with gsDesign by defining parameters to match the SAS fractional-time design:

 k <- 4